 Legio IIII Macedonica: one of the Roman legions.
 Its name means "the legion from Macedonia".

 This legion was probably founded in Italy in 48 BCE by Julius Caesar, who needed it in his war against his fellow-triumvir and rival Pompey the Great.
 It saw its first action at Dyrrhachium (Spring 48).
 Later, it was stationed in Macedonia.
 The unit was earmarked for Caesar's campaign against the Parthian empire, but the expedition was canceled after the dictator's death.
-In the summer of 44, the Fourth was recalled to Italy by Marc Antony and was active in eastern Italy, but not much later, it sided with Caesar's adopted son Octavian.
+In the summer of 44, the Fourth was recalled to Italy by Mark Antony and was active in eastern Italy, but not much later, it sided with Caesar's adopted son Octavian.
 In the battle of Modena in April 43, it fought for its new commander against Antony and suffered heavy losses.

-In 42, it fought for the members of the Second Triumvirate in the battle of Philippi in Macedonia (where they defeated Caesar's assassins, Brutus and Cassius) and returned to the Italy with Octavian, where it fought in the Perusian war against Marc Antony's brother Lucius.
+In 42, it fought for the members of the Second Triumvirate in the battle of Philippi in Macedonia (where they defeated Caesar's assassins, Brutus and Cassius) and returned to the Italy with Octavian, where it fought in the Perusian war against Mark Antony's brother Lucius.
 Sling bullets attest to its presence during the siege of Perugia.

 In 31, it was present at the naval battle off Actium.
 Veterans were settled in the Veneto.